-If popping and hopping is your main MTB goal, and you don't mind rolling a little slower over less hardcore terrain, the Ibis Mojo HD3 could be for you.
+If popping and hopping are your main MTB goals, and you don't mind rolling a little slower over less hardcore terrain, the Ibis Mojo HD3 could be for you.

 Both cockpits are comfortable, requiring minimal body adjustments, though you have to actively shift back on the descents on the Yeti while the Santa Cruz puts you there automatically.
 This is handy as the Santa Cruz's steering flops if you're up over the front wheel.
 You could probably pull off a handstand on the bars without the Yeti noticing.

-The most nimble bike in the test at slow speeds, the boosted fork on the Ibis Mojo HD3 contributes to extremely direct steering.
+The most nimble bike in the test at slow speeds, the boosted fork on the Ibis Mojo HD3 contributes to incredibly direct steering.
 But the bike's rough rear end squirrels up the handling in the rough spots and at speed.
-The Ibis is the most flickable bike in the test, but it's so good at hitting a tight line that you don't actually need to throw it around.
-But it sure is fun to.
+The Ibis is the most flickable bike in the test, but it's so good at hitting a tight line that you don't need to throw it around.
+But it sure is fun anyway.

 The Specialized Enduro is nearly as maneuverable as the Ibis, but it's raucous suspension and drifting front tire keep us from enjoying it.
 You feel every hit and many deflect the front wheel.
 So, while the Santa Cruz Nomad draws a straight line from top to bottom, the Specialized ricochets its way down.
 It handles great on smoother tracks.